dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/jobs-overview.md

 Many applications require job scheduling, the need to take an action in the future.
 The jobs API is an orchestrator for scheduling these jobs in the future, either at a specific time or a specific interval.
 Some typically example scenarios include;
-- **Automated Database Backups**: Ensure its database is backed up daily to prevent data loss.
+- **Automated Database Backups**: Ensure a database is backed up daily to prevent data loss.
 Schedule a backup script to run every night at 2 AM, which will create a backup of the database and store it in a secure location.
 - **Regular Data Processing and ETL (Extract, Transform, Load)**: Process and transform raw data from various sources and load it into a data warehouse.
 Schedule ETL jobs to run at specific times (e.g., hourly, daily) to fetch new data, process it, and update the data warehouse with the latest information.
 **Email Notifications and Reports**: Receive daily sales reports and weekly performance summaries via email.
 Schedule a job that generates the required reports and sends them via email at 6 AM every day for daily reports and 8 AM every Monday for weekly summaries.
 **Maintenance Tasks and System Updates**: Perform regular maintenance tasks such as clearing temporary files, updating software, and checking system health.
 Schedule various maintenance scripts to run at off-peak hours, such as weekends or late nights, to minimize disruption to users.